Scaramuccci/Scaramuccci/README.md

 ### CODToUE5

-A hobby project that explores importing **Call of Duty C2M map data into Unreal Engine 5**, For various modding uses, especially vr
+A hobby project that explores importing **Call of Duty C2M map data into Unreal Engine 5**, For various modding uses, especially VR

 The tool reads map data and reconstructs the level inside UE5 by generating meshes, materials, and lighting using Python scripts.